 • Their age groups and audience demographics

-When you know your target audience, you stop wasting posts and start building an active community that reflects your brand’s values.
+Knowing your target audience prevents wasted posts and helps build an active community reflecting your brand’s values.

 3. Platform Plans